PeiLi-Sandman/machine_learning/HW2/README.md

   The best accuracy for test dataset I obtained is 76.41%

   In the end, I chose one model to apply K-Folder validation.
-The
+The Performance is much better than simple cross-validation